 What Is Hepatitis B?

 Hepatitis B is a liver infection caused by the hepatitis B virus (HBV).
-In some people, HBV stays in the body, causing long-lasting disease and long-term liver problems.
+For some people, it’s a short illness that clears up with no problems.
+For others, it can cause long-lasting disease and long-term liver problems.

 How Do People Get Hepatitis B?

-- through shared contaminated needles or syringes for injecting drugs
+- shared contaminated needles or syringes for injecting drugs

 In the United States, the most common way people get infected with HBV is through unprotected sex with someone who has the disease.
 People who share needles also are at risk because the needles often aren't sterilized.

-Doctors refer to hepatitis B infections as either acute or chronic:
+Doctors refer to hepatitis (heh-puh-TYE-tus) B infections as either acute or chronic:

-- An acute HBV infection is a short-term illness that clears within 6 months of when a person is exposed to the virus.
+- Acute hepatitis B is a short-term illness that happens within 6 months of when a person is exposed to the virus.

-What Are the Signs & Symptoms of HBV Infection?
+What Are the Signs & Symptoms of Acute Hepatitis B Infection?

 HBV can cause a wide range of symptoms, from a mild illness and general feeling of being unwell to more serious chronic liver disease that can lead to liver cancer.
-Someone with hepatitis B may have symptoms similar to those caused by other viral infections, like the flu.
-The person might:
+Someone with acute hepatitis B may have symptoms similar to those caused by other viral infections, like the flu.
+They might: